Bac Ha Vietnam, what to do and what to visit?

 Hoang A Tuong Residence

 Built for eight years, from 1914 to 1921, and occupying four thousand square metres, the building of the most important family in Bac Ha at the time boasts of a mixture of styles between French architecture from the 17th - 18th century and the Tay stilt houses.
-Surrounded by mountains, the peaceful hill where Hoang A Tuong's residence stands offers picturesque views of the lush countryside around.
+Surrounded by mountains, the peaceful hill where Hoang A Tuong's residence stands offers picturesque views of the lush countryside.
 This beautiful place offers a memorable trip where many visitors come to stroll in a mystical atmosphere between nature and architectural harmony.

 Valley of Flowers Thai Giang Pho